Extracting Triangular 3D Models, Materials, and Lighting From Images: Introduction

 Our goal is to frame this process as an \emph{inverse rendering} task, and optimize as many steps as possible jointly, driven by the quality of the rendered images of the reconstructed model, compared to the captured input imagery.
 Recent work approaches 3D reconstruction with neural rendering, and provides high quality novel view synthesis~\cite{Mildenhall2020}.
 However, these methods typically produce representations that entangle geometry, materials and lighting into neural networks, and thus cannot easily support scene editing operations.
 Furthermore, to use them in traditional graphics engines, one needs to extract geometry from the network using methods like Marching Cubes which may lead to poor surface quality, particularly at low triangle counts.
 Recent neural methods can disentangle shape, materials, and lighting\cite{Boss2021,Zhang2020physg,Zhang2021nerfactor}, but sacrifice reconstruction quality.
 Also, the materials encoded in neural networks cannot easily be edited or extracted in a form compatible with traditional game engines.
 In contrast, we reconstruct 3D content compatible with traditional graphics engines, supporting re-lighting and scene editing.

 In this paper, we present a highly efficient inverse rendering method capable of extracting triangular meshes of unknown topology, with spatially-varying materials and lighting from multi-view images.
 We assume that the object is illuminated under one unknown environment lighting condition, and that we have corresponding camera poses and masks indicating the object in these images, as in past work~\cite{Boss2021}.
 Our approach learns topology and vertex positions for a surface mesh without requiring any initial guess for the 3D geometry.
 The heart of our method is a differentiable surface model based on a deformable tetrahedral mesh~\cite{Shen2021}, which we extend to support spatially-varying materials and high dynamic range (HDR) environment lighting, through a novel differentiable split sum approximation.
 We optimize geometry, materials and lighting (50M+ parameters) jointly using a highly optimized differentiable rasterizer with deferred shading~\cite{Laine2020,Hasselgren2021}.
 The resulting 3D model can be deployed without conversion on any device supporting triangle rendering, including phones and web browsers, and renders at interactive rates.
-In Figure~\ref{fig:scene_editB}, we show scene editing examples in Blender using our reconstructed model.

-Experiments show our extracted models used in advanced scene editing, material decomposition, and high quality view interpolation, all running at interactive rates in triangle-based renderers (rasterizers and path tracers).
+Experiments show our extracted models used in scene editing (e.g., Figure~\ref{fig:scene_editB}), material decomposition, and high quality view interpolation, all running at interactive rates in triangle-based renderers (rasterizers and path tracers).